Seeking Accreditation with the Council on Occupational Education

 Offer associate degree and/or non-degree postsecondary instruction exclusively in career and technical education at all campuses.

-Utilize a campus-based instructional delivery system with at least 25 percent of the institution’s total FTE (Full-Time Equivalency) being derived from enrollments in traditional programs.
+Utilize a campus-based instructional delivery system with at least 50 percent of the institution’s total FTE (Full-Time Equivalency) being derived from enrollments in traditional (bricks and mortar) and non-VESL (Vocational English as a Second Language) programs.

 Have an institutional enrollment of no fewer than 10 FTE.